ajmal017/amp/documentation/technical/metadata_handling.md

 We should have an entry about this data source reporting the state as "raw data downloaded, metadata processed, data not exposed through UniformETL"
 Import all the metadata about the time series into the MonsterTimeSeriesDb

 ## Knowledge base

 - There is an ontology for economic phenomena
 - Each time series relates to nodes in the ontology

+# Complexities in the design

+### How to handle data already in relational form?

+- Some data is already in a relational form, e.g.,
+  - Information about the data source a time series comes from
+    - We don't want to replicate information about a data source (e.g., its `URL`)
+  - The source that informed a certain data source or relationship (e.g., a paper)

+- We want to store information about our internal process, e.g.,
+  - What is the priority of having a certain data source / time series available internally
+  - What is the status of a data source (e.g., "downloaded", "only-historical data downloaded", "real-time")
+  - What is the source of a data source (e.g., "WIND", ..., scraping website)

+- It can be argued that information about infra should not be mixed with research ones
+  - The issue is that the process of discovering data sources and on-boarding data sources moves at different speed
+    - E.g., one researcher (or potentially even a customer!) might want to know:
+      - "what are the sources about oil that are available?"
+      - "what are the next sources to download?"
+      - "do we have only historical data or real-time of a data source?"
+      - "what are the models built in production from a data source?"
+  - Thus inevitably we will need to "join multiple tables" from research and infra
+    - At this point let's just make it simpler to do instead of maintaining different data structures

+### Successive approximations of data

+- It can happen that for a data source some of the fields are filled manually initially and then automatically updated
+  - E.g., we can have an analyst fill out the duration of the data (e.g., "from 2000 to today") and then have automatic processes populate this data automatically

+### Access control

+- We need to have policies to expose some of the data only internally; or to certain customers

+- We can group fields into different "tables"
+  - Shared: fields
+  - Internal
+  - Customer